toa-io/comq/readme.md

 These intervals are not configurable.

 An "end stream" message is sent to the `replyTo` queue when the Reply stream is finished.

-When the Consumer destroys the Reply stream, a stream cancellation message is sent to the Producer's control queue.

 See also [Reply stream shutdown](#reply-stream-shutdown).